talon-one/talon_go/docs/ApplicationSession.md

 `func (o *ApplicationSession) SetAttributes(v map[string]interface{})`

 SetAttributes gets a reference to the given map[string]interface{} and assigns it to the Attributes field.

+### GetStoreIntegrationId

+`func (o *ApplicationSession) GetStoreIntegrationId() string`

+GetStoreIntegrationId returns the StoreIntegrationId field if non-nil, zero value otherwise.

+### GetStoreIntegrationIdOk

+`func (o *ApplicationSession) GetStoreIntegrationIdOk() (string, bool)`

+GetStoreIntegrationIdOk returns a tuple with the StoreIntegrationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasStoreIntegrationId

+`func (o *ApplicationSession) HasStoreIntegrationId() bool`

+HasStoreIntegrationId returns a boolean if a field has been set.

+### SetStoreIntegrationId

+`func (o *ApplicationSession) SetStoreIntegrationId(v string)`

+SetStoreIntegrationId gets a reference to the given string and assigns it to the StoreIntegrationId field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)